 In section~\ref{sect:galaxy-light:region-fit}, we detail our procedure to fit multiple objects light distributions in a postage stamp image.
-The optimisation procedure is based on a non-linear least-square algorithm, which requires a guess for light model parameters as a starting point.
+The optimisation procedure is based on a non-linear least-squares algorithm, which requires a guess for light model parameters as a starting point.
 For the coordinates centre, position angle and ellipticity, we are using \textsc{Sextractor} measurements of \textsc{XWIN\_IMAGE}, \textsc{YWIN\_IMAGE},\textsc{THETAWIN\_IMAGE}, \textsc{AWIN\_IMAGE} and \textsc{BWIN\_IMAGE}.
 For the S\'ersic profile, we start with an index $n=2.5$, \textsc{FLUX\_RADIUS} measurements for $R_e$, and we estimate $I_0$ based on the \textsc{MAG\_BEST} values.
 These parameters are then converted to our effective parameters defined in Sect.~\ref{app:light_model}.
 To adopt similar starting points for dPIE, we fit dPIE profiles in 1D on a S\'ersic profile with the previous parameter set.
-We use the fit output as a starting point for the least-square fit.
+We use the fit output as a starting point for the least-squares fit.

-Regarding the parameter bound, we choose to use large bounds to avoid hitting them as we ensure some safety against invalid parameter sets with our re-definition of the light profile.
-Except for the coordinate centre which we impose around the \textsc{Sextractor} estimation.
+Regarding the parameter bounds, we choose to use large bounds to avoid hitting them, ensuring some safety against invalid parameter sets with our redefinition of the light profile.
+We make an exception for the coordinate centre, which we constrain around the \textsc{Sextractor} estimation.
 The bounds are defined as follows:

-We note that in some cases, these bounds were too large and caused issues to converge for faint objects or in particularly crowded spaces.
+We note that in some cases, these bounds were too large and prevented convergence for faint objects or in particularly crowded regions.
 The main parameters in question are the $\text{axis ratio}$ and $h$ or $r_{\rm cut}$, which tend to converge to overestimated values.
-The light distribution of these objects was set to zero when a light model was subtracted during the Bayesian inference.